sylvhama/howtotestyourwebappa11y/slides.md

 </v-click>
 <v-click>

-  - Prevent regressions by implementing automatic tests focusing on a11y;
+  - Consider all possible interactions in your automatic tests;
 </v-click>
 <v-click>